e-ucm/ead/README.md

 To run on desktop launch [MokapDesktop.java]() from the `mokap-desktop` module as a Java Application.
 On Android you need to launch the `mokap-android` module as an Android Application.

-To have access to the assets of our repository you will need a key that you can obtain by cantacting us at `contact@mokap.es`.
+To have access to the assets of our repository you will need a key that you can obtain by contacting us at `contact@mokap.es`.
 Send us an e-mail asking for the key.

 ## Acknowledgements